 Forest trees and mountain

-These switchbacks will lead to Fortune Pass which has arguably the best views on the entire trail.
-After hiking for nearly two hours, the trek up to Fortune Pass is the first time I saw another set of hikers on the trail.
+These switchbacks will lead to Fortune Pass, which has arguably the best views on the entire trail.
+After hiking for nearly two hours, the trek up to Fortune Pass was the first time I saw another set of hikers on the trail.
 Fortunes Peak is completely exposed.
-Wearing sun protection is imperative on this trail to mitigate the direct impact of the sun.
-While hiking this trail, I wore my favorite sun shirt from REI.
+Wearing sun protection is imperative on this trail to mitigate the sun’s direct impact.
+While hiking this trail, I wore my favorite REI sun shirt

-I reached Fortune Pass at around 1 PM which was a perfect time to find some shade and eat lunch.
-It was a spectacular 360 view of the surrounding area.
+I reached Fortune Pass at around 1 PM, which was a perfect time to find some shade and eat lunch.
+It was a spectacular 360-degree view of the surrounding area.
 I also used this time to have a small photoshoot of my Fremont Summer Pale Ale because at the time they were having a summit beer photo contest…I didn’t win.

 Mountain and forest views

 The hike down the far side of Fortune Pass is rough.
 In high heat and on a steep, rocky trail, this section feels like the most brutal section of the entire trail.
-But before long, the trail descends down back into forest and shade is welcomed with open arms.
+But before long, the trail descends back into the forest, and shade is welcomed with open arms.

 Unfortunately, the section of trail that connects Fortune Pass to Gallagher Head Lake is a 4×4 forest road.
-While this is great for off-road vehicle recreators, as a hiker a little moody from the sun, that continuous flow of traffic was bothersome.
-There were dirt bikes that cut corners a little too close for comfort and lines of off-road groups that slowly worked their way through this section of trail.
+While this is great for off-road vehicle recreators, as a hiker, a little moody from the sun, that continuous flow of traffic was bothersome.
+There were dirt bikes cutting corners a little too close for comfort, and lines of off-road groups slowly working their way through this section of the trail.

 Female hiker sits on fallen tree looking at mountains

 Gallagher Head Lake offers the first sites available for overnight camping along this trail.
 This also marks the halfway point for the trail.
 This was another great resting point.
-This is also an area where I did hear people shooting targets in the distance.
-In National Forests this is allowed unless there is a current restriction.
-It is imperative as a hiker to be aware of the regulations in the area and stick to the maintained trail.
+This is also an area where I heard people shooting targets in the distance.
+In National Forests, this is allowed unless there is a current restriction.
+As a hiker, it is imperative to be aware of the area’s regulations and stick to the maintained trail.

 Hiking past Gallagher Head Lake down to De Roux Creek is where the wildflowers of Washington truly shine.
 The pockets of grass in between the forest were filled with wildflowers.
 This is what I would consider to be the start of the final push to complete the trail.

-At ten miles into the trail, a series of steep heavily wooded switchbacks lead hikers back into the valley.
+At ten miles into the trail, a series of steep, heavily wooded switchbacks leads hikers back into the valley.
 These switchbacks seemed to add up in miles headed back down into the valley.
-Before long, I was back next to De Roux Creek taking a quick break with a little under two miles left to go.
+Before long, I was back next to De Roux Creek, taking a quick break with a little under two miles left to go.

 There was a bridge crossing here pointing towards the last home stretch.
-After 12.0 miles of continuous hiking, the view of the car was a glorious site.
+After 12.0 miles of continuous hiking, the view of the car was a glorious sight.

 Should Esmeralda Basin be a Classic Hike of Washington?